henrihakkarainen/projects/Service_Manual_API/README.md

   - JSON-object that has the following keys: descr, prio, mode, deviceid
   - Example: {"descr": "Some description", "prio": "important", "mode": "open", "deviceid": 8}

 If some of the keys are missing, and error-response is returned.
-Error occurs also if descr, prio or mode fields have inappropriate values or a corresponding device for the deviceid is does not exist at the database.
+Error occurs also if descr, prio or mode fields have inappropriate values or a corresponding device for the deviceid does not exist on the database.

 PUT-request to:
 - `http://localhost:3000/tasks/id`